 Luckily I met my soulmate early.
 The night we met (the eve of my brother’s wedding, we were paired in the wedding party) we sat on the couch in my parents home and literally planned our life together (yes, we had JUST met).
 We talked about destinations we wanted to travel to, homes we would like to own, and places we would live.
 We married four months later (that was 1982).
 Our first home we purchased as husband and wife was a cute little house in Michigan built in 1913, on Church Street, where we could hear the bells from the historic building down the street.
 It was full of charm with a white picket fence, and will always remain in my heart as we brought our first baby home to this house.
-We walked to town, went antique picking through the shops, and enjoyed concerts in the park.
-We loved that little old home, and we have not owned one since.
-My heart was yearning, although I could never claim depravity for the homes we have owned, but I still desired that quaint feeling that only an older home can provide.
+We walked to town, went antique picking through the shops and on the sidewalks (much to my new husband’s horror), and enjoyed concerts in the park.
+We loved that little old home, and we have not owned an older home since.
+My heart has been yearning, although I could never claim depravity for the homes we have owned, but I still desired that quaint feeling that only an older home can provide.

 We left that little house and purchased a newly built condo in San Diego, where baby number two arrived.
 From there, we moved north to a brand new tract home in a cul-de-sac where my brother and his family lived down the street.
 When that was sold a few years later, we rented a few other homes in the same town while trying to find our paradise, the place we would raise our children since our final baby had been born and we needed to start worrying about schools.
 After much research, we chose the perfect place, and purchased three acres of wooded land, moving back to Michigan to build our dream home.
 While renting a tiny condo with three children for a year, we built the home I had designed and drawn as a teenager, but with a new eye for optimum family living.
 It had everything we could want, gorgeous property, and we could hear the bells from a church nearby (which tugged at my heart for the memory of our first home).
 I thought we would live there forever.